The picture above is a display we have here in the office called “Then and Now”. From left to right, take a look at how these devices have changed.

 The point of the display is that even in the last few years, the pace of adaptations and improvements has changed and picked up.
 There is now more research and development of devices for the visually impaired than ever before, and the time to learn about them and how to use them is while you have the maximum amount of usable vision to help you.

 Our adaptive aids and appliances Resource Room

 Sight Loss Services maintains a Resource Room of adaptive aids and appliances, the only such facility in southeastern Massachusetts.

-Nowadays, everything is on the web suite which you may not be able to see in the associated picture.
+Nowadays, so much is online on web sites and you may not be able to see the picture associated with a product.

 We buy one of a lot of things so you can come in an experiment with them.